JefferyLiang/koa-2-acl/README.md

 ## Configuration

-First stop is to create a file called `nacl.json` and place this in the root folder.
+First step is to create a file called `nacl.json` and place this in the root folder.
 This is the file where we will define the roles that can access our application, and the policies that restrict or give access to certain resource.
 Take a look at the example below.

 ```json
 [{